 You’re narrowing down your options, and you think you’ve found the right candidate for your role.
 Now you just need to complete one final check to make sure everything about this candidate lines up.

 Knowing the reference check questions to ask will help you get the final answers you need to make a confident hiring decision.
-Because every company, candidate and role are different, we've provided a wide range of reference check questions for you to use and customize for your specific needs.
-Click the links below to skip ahead.
+Because every company, candidate and role are different, we’ve provided a wide range of reference check questions for you to use and customize for your specific needs.
+You don’t need to ask every question on this list; instead, use it for inspiration as you come up with your own ideas.

 Table of Contents